Fante Confederacy: Internal conflicts and widespread warfare

-Military expansion and rise of the Confederacy
+Military expansion and alliances

+By 1706, growing pressure from Asante expansion contributed to a shift among the Fante from political disunity toward coordinated action.

+In that year, when Kabesera, Fetu, and Asebu threatened Assin, Fante forces intervened in support of Assin, capturing the Ahen Poma of Fetu and killing the king of Asebu, thereby preventing Assin's defeat.

-In 1706, the Fante launched a new series of military campaigns to re-establish their supremacy on the coast.
+Under Abora's leadership, warfare intensified, militias led Fante armies in repeated campaigns of conquest.
+The Fante launched a new series of military campaigns to re-establish their supremacy on the coast.
 Over nearly two decades of warfare, the confederacy permanently extended its control to Asebu and Agona, and may have conquered Fetu before losing it by mid-century.
 This period also marked the transition from a gold-based economy to one centered on the Atlantic slave trade.
 Captives from these wars were often sold to European slavers at Anomabo, Cape Coast, and other ports.
-Neighboring kingdoms who were not conquered often allied with the Fante—Assin and Akwamu in the early 1700s, followed by Wassa, Twifo, Denkyira, Nzima, and Akyem by the 1730s, as the Ashanti threat loomed.
+Around 1710, the Fante sought to replace short-term wartime cooperation with more durable alliances, particularly with Assin, to secure their shared interests in the interior.
+In conflicts involving Assin and Twifo, the Fante emerged as the decisive external power, and European officials recognized that alienating the Fante risked broader disruption along the coast.
+In June 1715, chiefs of Fante, Assin, and Fetu met at Abora and agreed on a defensive alliance under Fante leadership, with Assin and Fetu committed to turn to the Fante in the event of attack.
+By 1715, Fante influence had extended eastward into Agona and toward Akwamu, and the council at Abora warned that any attack on Assin would be treated as hostile to the Fante, helping to deter Akyem intervention.
+Neighboring kingdoms that were not conquered increasingly aligned with the Fante, including Assin and Akwamu in the early eighteenth century, followed by Wassa, Twifo, Denkyira, Nzima, and Old Akyem by the 1730s, as the Ashanti threat intensified.
+During this period, the Fante had become the dominant power on the central Gold Coast, a position tacitly accepted by states such as Akwamu, which aligned with the Fante to prevent a rapprochement between the Fante and Akyem.